brianarn/randomthink.net/source/_posts/2010-11-30-what-a-crazy-year.md

 ---
-title: What a crazy year
+title: "What a crazy year"
 layout: post
 categories:
 - Personal